seedcommons/madeline/documentation/accounting/SETUP.md

 1. Make sure `Track classes` is enabled with `One to each row in transaction` selected in `Assign classes`.
 1. Make sure `Track locations` is enabled with `Location label` set to `Division`.

+#### Set Up Required Class

+1. Follow *Open QuickBooks sandbox*, if you are not inside QuickBooks.
+1. Click on the gear icon to the upper right.
+1. Click on `All Lists` under the `Lists` section.
+1. Click on `Classes`.
+1. Click `New` to open the new class form.
+1. In the form, add `Loan Products` inside the `Name` field.
+1. Click `Save`.

 #### Create QuickBooks accounts inside the app's sandbox
 1. Follow *Open QuickBooks sandbox*, if you are not inside QuickBooks.